uwblueprint/starter-code-v2/docs/crud/testing.md

 Note that an access token must be provided for these endpoints as an Authorization header (either User or Admin roles work).

+**Important**: Please use snake_case for all request body field names and URL parameters if using a Python backend, and camelCase if using a TypeScript backend (e.g. `user_id` if using Python and `userId` if using TypeScript)
+{: .banner-info .mb-6 }

 API docs coming soon, thank you for your patience! 🙏